 Students may petition the Academic Committee to complete a course by Directed Study.
-If approval of the Directed Study Petition is granted by the Academic Committee, the requirements for the Directed Study are at the discretion of the faculty member, but must be at least equivalent to that required of in-class students.
+If the Academic Committee grants approval of the Directed Study Petition, the requirements for the Directed Study are at the discretion of the faculty member, but must be at least equivalent to that required of in-class students.
 A Directed Study course must be completed by the start of Final Exams of the semester in which it was granted.
 Faculty members are not required to offer Directed Study.